AzureAD/azure-activedirectory-library-for-nodejs/README.md

     // provide your own implementation of the log function },
   level: logging.LOGGING_LEVEL.VERBOSE, // provide the logging level
-  loggingWithPII: false  // Determine if you want to log personal identitification information.
+  loggingWithPII: false  // Determine if you want to log personal identification information.
 The default value is false.
 });

 //PII or OII logging enabled.